ShaneSCalder/BNB_Hackathon_DeSco_Track_Challenge5/Video_MerkleTree_Update/readme.md

 This integration flexibility makes the compiled Go program a versatile tool that can be deployed in a wide range of application scenarios, enhancing both development efficiency and application capabilities.

+# Example output data
+two text files have been included but program can be modified to write other formats.
+Other formats can be created JSON, XML, Binary Format, CSV, YAML, etc.